socunzombi/DailyCodingProblem/README.md

 The folder structure is as straightforward as a piece of cake:

 - **YYYYMMDD**: Each folder is like a delicious slice of time, containing the problem's readme, the 'src' folder with all the coding magic, and a makefile that's your personal code chef.
-Cook up some C or C++ goodness with just a make command! 🍳
+Cook up some C, C++, or Rust goodness with just a make command! 🍳

 - **src**: This is where the coding wizardry happens.
 Dive in and discover the mystical solutions to coding riddles.
 Warning: May contain traces of magic and caffeine.

 - **makefile**: Your personal assistant in the kitchen of coding.
-Stir up the code cauldron with a sprinkle of 'make' magic.
-Brew, compile, and test - all in one place.
+Stir up the code cauldron with a sprinkle of 'make' magic for C and C++.
+For Rust, you can use `cargo build` directly.

-## Why C and C++?
+## Why C, C++, and Rust?

-Why stick to just one language when you can have the best of both worlds?
-In this coding carnival, I've chosen to dance with two partners: the classical elegance of C and the object-oriented charm of C++.
+Why stick to just one or two languages when you can have the best of three worlds?
+In this coding carnival, I've chosen to dance with three partners: the classical elegance of C, the object-oriented charm of C++, and the modern flair of Rust.

 - **C for General Programs**: When it comes to versatility and low-level control, C is the language of choice.
 Whether it's algorithms, data structures, or just general programming wizardry, C stands as the silent maestro, orchestrating the symphony of efficient and robust solutions.

 - **C++ for Object-Oriented Pizzazz**: For problems that demand the finesse of object-oriented design, C++ takes the spotlight.
 The encapsulation, inheritance, and polymorphism bring an extra layer of sophistication to the solutions.
 It's not just code; it's an object-oriented soirée.

+- **Rust for Modern Elegance**: Rust brings a modern and safe alternative to the mix.
+With a focus on memory safety without sacrificing performance, Rust is perfect for tackling contemporary coding challenges.

-So, why limit the fun when you can have the best of both languages?
-Whether you're slicing through algorithms in C or dancing with objects in C++, this repository is a celebration of the diverse flavors that C and C++ bring to the coding party.
+So, why limit the fun when you can have the best of three languages?
+Whether you're slicing through algorithms in C, dancing with objects in C++, or exploring modern elegance in Rust, this repository is a celebration of the diverse flavors that C, C++, and Rust bring to the coding party.

 ## Disclaimer